Outdoor Activities for Kids | Fun DIY Projects in Nature

 What is the activity?

-This exploration adventure turns a simple walk into an exciting treasure hunt!
+This exploration game turns a simple walk into an exciting treasure hunt!
 Kids can search for specific objects like a feather, a red leaf, a smooth rock, or an animal footprint.
 You can create a checklist for them to mark off as they go!

 Why do this activity?